kpd19/Two_Pathogen_Evolution/README.md

 ## Generalist Predator

 The `GeneralistPredator` directory includes the script to run the model with the best parameter set with the inclusion of a generalist predator, `ode_rlzns_predator.jl`.
-The script `generalist_predators.R` analyzes the example simulation data for high and low attack rates and computes the % multi-capsid morphotype for varying rates of maximum fraction killed (a) and the hsot population density at which the fraction killed is maximized (&#937;).
+The script `generalist_predators.R` analyzes the example simulation data for high and low attack rates and computes the % multi-capsid morphotype for varying rates of maximum fraction killed (a) and the hsot population density at which the fraction killed is maximized (`$\omega$`).